What happens if fault can’t be determined after a car accident?

 On This Page

 After an accident, insurance companies work to determine fault.
-But what happens if fault cannot be determined?
+But what happens if the other driver disputes who is at fault in the accident?

 Understanding fault is an important part of understanding auto insurance.
 Today, we’re explaining everything you need to know about how fault works, including how fault is determined after an accident and what happens if fault cannot be determined.